iechor/docs/content/desktop/dev-environments/create-dev-env.md

 > **Important**
 >
-> If you have enabled the WSL 2 integration in Docker Desktop for Windows, make sure you have an SSH agent running in your WSL 2 distribution.
+> If you have enabled the WSL 2 integration in iEchor Desktop for Windows, make sure you have an SSH agent running in your WSL 2 distribution.
 { .important }

 {{< accordion title="How to start an SSH agent in WSL 2" >}}